ArtifactForms/ChatBot/documentation/project.md

 * **User Query:** A specific question or request made by a user to a chatbot.
 * **Artificial Intelligence (AI):**
 * **Model:** A mathematical representation of a real-world system or process.
 In the context of chatbots, models are used to process user input and generate responses.
+* **Human-in-the-loop (HITL)** Human in the Loop (HITL) is a collaborative approach in machine learning that integrates human expertise into the development and operation of AI systems.
+Humans actively participate in training, evaluating, and using these systems, providing valuable feedback and guidance [8][9].

 ## Chatbots: A Complex Interplay of Models